Connect with others who understand.

 Choosing Low-Fat Options

-GERD affects many people with SMA, especially SMA type 1.
-A low-fat diet, especially one that avoids fried and greasy foods, may help calm GERD symptoms.
 Acidic foods like tomato sauce and citrus may also cause discomfort for some people, so a trial of eliminating or reducing these foods might be helpful for people with GERD symptoms.

 Choosing a Diet Regimen

 People with SMA might try a low-fat diet to try to lose weight as well.
-People with SMA can sometimes experience overnutrition due to a sedentary lifestyle and challenges exercising.
-Caregivers might also feed people with SMA too many calories; people with SMA may have reduced or different nutritional needs due to their reduced muscle mass and activity levels.
+People with SMA can sometimes experience overnutrition due to a sedentary lifestyle and challenges with exercising.
+Caregivers might also feed people with SMA too many calories; people with SMA may have reduced or different nutritional needs due to their reduced muscle mass and physical activity levels.

 Eating Smaller, More Frequent Meals